rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 It is difficult in our
  [modern view](../modern-view/index.md)
- to understand the importance of religious icons
+ to understand the importance of religious icons.
+In our modern view images have lost all sacred value -- thus they cannot ever be sacrilegious but instead are either mundane or profane (even religious icons).
+Yet if we look at profane images, such as pornography, or modern political imagery, it is clear that images are as powerful as they were in the ancient world, and that idolatry is as present as ever.

+Without a

 iconoclasts destroy what they see as graven images, idols -- but let us not grant piety to destruction of what are clearly not idols.